28 Sept 2018

 The new Financial Principles for Enterprises which went into force on 1 January 2007 set out clear guidelines covering six major areas of enterprise financial management, namely investment capital, asset management, cost control, revenue allocation, information management and financial supervision.
 The new Principles also set standards for financial management methods and policies by integrating the different elements of financial management.
 Moreover, the new Principles have brought innovations to the enterprise financial system by making it more open.

-While the section above on the Accounting System for Business Enterprises has covered in detail the recognition and measurement of the assets, liabilities, costs and expenses, and profits of enterprises, the following section will focus on the regulations governing FIEs’ financial registration, establishment of financial accounting departments, investment capital, standards and scope of expenses, reorganisation and liquidation, as well as advance recovery of investment by the foreign party.
+While the section above on the Accounting System for Business Enterprises has covered in detail the recognition and measurement of the assets, liabilities, costs and expenses, and profits of enterprises, the following section will focus on the regulations governing FIEs’ setting up of account books, investment capital, standards and scope of expenses, reorganisation and liquidation, as well as advance recovery of investment by the foreign party.

 An FIE should submit its financial accounting statements and status report of its financial position to the competent financial or administrative authority and local tax department on a regular basis.
 The format, content and schedule for submission should follow the relevant stipulations by MOF.
 Annual financial statements and liquidation reports should be accompanied by an auditor’s report prepared by Chinese certified public accountants (CPAs).

-FIEs should establish a financial accounting department in the place where it is located, to be manned by qualified financial and accounting personnel responsible for handling financial and accounting matters in accordance with the law.
-(MOF has strict management guidelines regarding the qualifications of financial and accounting personnel.)
+FIEs must set up account books in China, conduct independent accounting, submit accounting statements as required and accept supervision by financial and tax authorities.
+An FIE should be manned by qualified financial and accounting personnel responsible for handling financial and accounting matters in accordance with the law (MOF has strict management guidelines regarding the qualifications of financial and accounting personnel.)

 To establish an enterprise, a certain amount of registered capital is required and registration at the industry and commerce administration department is also necessary.